tc39/proposal-esm-phase-imports/README.md

 For dynamic import, passing an `AbstractModuleSource` to dynamic import would not need to go through CSP checks, since the obtained object would have already been vetted by CSP.

-For `new Worker(module)`, the CSP policy would need to be applied against the `src` for the module to verify that there is no policy violation between the separate CSP contexts.
+For `new Worker(module)`, there may be a stricter `worker-src` policy than the `script-src` policy, requiring CSP policy verification against the `src` for the module.
 In this case, it should be possible to recreate the original CSP `src` from the `[[HostDefined]]` data, without needing any explicit ECMA-262 integration.

 ### Structured Clone